saylesss88/nix-book/src/nix/hardening_networking.md

 necessary but it's possible.
 It's also easy to migrate to KeePassXC, you can import your vault from many different managers.

+KeepassXC also makes it easy to keep your complete password database offline which can significantly reduce the risk of a breach.

 With Bitwarden, to enable 2 factor authentication, you need to log in with your master password through the web interface.